blackluv/Microsoft-Rewards-Bot/README.md

 <h2>Overview</h2>

 This program will automatically complete search requests and quizzes on Microsoft Rewards!
-This bot runs selenium headlessly by default for deployment on VPS and for increased performance on local machines.
-The bot also uses selenium's user agent options to fulfill points for all three platform (pc, edge browser, mobile).
-Search terms are the top headlines for a given category, retrieved via newsapi.org's free api.
+This bot runs selenium in headless mode for deployment on VPS and for increased performance on local machines.
+The bot also uses selenium's user agent options to fulfill points for all three platforms (pc, edge browser, mobile).
+Search terms are the top daily headlines for a given category, retrieved via newsapi.org's free api.
 100% free to use and open source.
+Code critique/feedback and contributions welcome!

 <h2>Features</h2>

-- Completes PC search, Edge search, Mobile search via user agents.
+- Completes PC search, Edge search, Mobile search via user agents
+- Completes polls, all types of quizzes (multiple choice, click and drag and reorder), and explore dailies
-- Headless mode (Confirmed working on Digital Ocean linux droplet).
+- Headless mode (Confirmed working on Digital Ocean linux droplet)
-- Supports unlimited accounts via JSON.
+- Supports unlimited accounts via JSON
-- Customizable randomized search speeds.
+- Customizable randomized search speeds
-- Customizable search queries via newsapi's api.
+- Customizable search queries via newsapi's api
+- Customizable log file path
-- Logs errors and info by default, can log executed commands and search terms via changing log.level to logging.DEBUG.
+	- Logs errors and info by default, can log executed commands and search terms via changing log.level to logging.DEBUG

 <h2>HOW TO USE</h2>

-1. Clone repo.
+1. Clone repo
-2. Modify ms_rewards_login_dict.json with your account names and passwords.
+2. Modify ms_rewards_login_dict.json with your account names and passwords
-3. Modify news_api_key.json with your news api key.
+3. Modify news_api_key.json with your news api key
-4. Open cmd/terminal/shell and navigate to repo.
+4. Open cmd/terminal/shell and navigate to repo
 5. Enter into cmd/terminal/shell: `python ms_rewards.py`
 	- Script by default will run headlessly (can change this setting in the .py file)
-	- Script by default will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file).
+	- Script by default will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file)
-	- Run time for one account is under 5 minutes, for 100% daily completion.
+	- Run time for one account is under 5 minutes, for 100% daily completion
-6. Crontab (Optional for automated script daily on linux).
+6. Crontab (Optional for automated script daily on linux)
-	- `crontab -e`
+	- Enter in terminal: `crontab -e`
-	- `0 12 * * * python ms_rewards.py`
+	- Enter in terminal: `0 12 * * * python ms_rewards.py`
-		-Can change the time from 12am server time to whenever the MS daily searches reset (~12am PST).
+		- Can change the time from 12am server time to whenever the MS daily searches reset (~12am PST)

 <h2>TO DO</h2>